FPU

 uc_FPU_Round_Toward

-If you wanted to toggle the Division by 0 bit for instance, you'd do it like this:
+If you wanted to toggle the Division by 0 bit for instance, you'd do it like this (in VB):

 where the first argument is a command, the second argument is always 0, and the third argument is the particular setting you want to toggle.
+If the ZeroDivide mask was off, uc_ToggleFPU would turn it on.
+If it was on, uc_ToggleFPU would turn it off.
 If you wanted to set multiple bits instead of toggling just one, then you would add them together, like this (using uc_SetFPU instead of uc_ToggleFPU):

 The default start-up FPU setting is arbitrarily configured as follows: